Living, Working, Musing & Misadventures in Greece

 by Michalis Hatzigiannis

 Hatzigiannis’ song is the only one I could understand, and the only song associated with a relationship.
-For those who know the lyrics, they refer to myself and my choice to leave, thus closing a long chapter of my life and beginning anew.
+For those who know the lyrics, they refer to myself and my choice to leave, thus closing a long chapter of my life and starting over.

 Greek National anthem